- 1. monday.com — Best for custom workflows and task boards

-But how do you put these productivity apps to use?
-Depending on your responsibilities, you normally you end up having a mix of tools that work for you.
-Therefore, you log into a tool to do your resource allocation, jump to another one for team communication, and maybe a third one where you can handle your schedule.
+Regardless, in project management, you normally end up with a mix of tools and techniques that work for you.
+Therefore, you log into a tool to do your resource allocation, jump to another one for team communication, and maybe a third one that allows you to focus, like a Pomodoro timer.

 monday.com is an easy-to-learn project management app that doubles as a productivity tool with key features that that help you manage tasks and the workflows that carry multiple tasks from start to finish.
 It's a great team productivity tool for getting a clear view of the work that needs to be done and the status of each task at a glance.